| FAQs > Questions About Spiral Dynamics and Memetics

 Blackmore's TED presentation

+is available online.)
 Many of the findings of the memeticists help to explain how the

 replicants - behaviors, concepts, ideas, even logos - wrapping around the ways of thinking